TomDDG/ZXPicoIF2Lite/README.md

 The big advantage of disabling the Interface is reverting the Spectrum back to original state which improves compatibility with games etc...
 As of v0.3 I added [Z80 and SNA snapshot](#z80--sna-snapshot-compatibility) support which takes advantage of this.
 Once the game is copied to RAM the interface will turn itself off switching in the original ROM so the Spectrum behaves exactly as it would if you loaded the game from tape.

+## Carousel Edition

+New minimalistic version that replaced the ROM Explorer with a simple carousel.
+Only works with Z80/SNA snapshots (https://github.com/TomDDG/ZXPicoIF2Lite/tree/Carousel)

 ## The Interface

 ![image](./images/back_nocoveron.jpg "ZX PicoIF2Lite")